Theformand/ECS_CombatSystem/README.md

 Has proof-of-concept systems for a Survivor-like type game.
 Very unorganized, multiple systems and components in 1 file, so dont browse on Github, download the project and browse in your IDE.

+YOU CAN USE THIS CODE FOR WHATEVER YOU WANT, BUT THERE WILL BE NO Q&A AND NO PULL REQUESTS.
+Fork at your leisure

 POC's:
 * ProjectileSkillSystem (has prefabs for shotguns, miniguns, assault rifles)
 * GrenadeSystem (with Cluster grenades)